Will IFD/IFR hit fund managers in the pocket in 2021?

 There is also a risk that many staff, previously excluded from the scope of Code Staff under the UCITS and AIFM Codes, could now be brought into scope under the new investment firms regime.

 At this stage, we are just in “Discussion Paper” territory and nothing is set in stone.
 As we noted in our previous article, the FCA has also taken care to reserve its position on how closely aligned the UK’s implementation of the IFD/IFR will be.
 Whilst the FCA’s position is not settled, its further comments in its recent webinar discussed below raise important questions for CPMI firms.
-Given the short timetable for the new changes, there is a real risk for CPMI firms of falling asleep at the wheel and missing out on the opportunity to press the FCA for a more tailored and proportionate approach to the new regime.
+CPMI firms should not risk falling asleep at the wheel and missing out on the opportunity to press the FCA for a more tailored and proportionate approach to the new regime.

 What are the changes on proportionality under IFD/IFR?